moby/moby/docs/sources/installation/debian.md

 To verify that everything has worked as expected:

-    $ sudo docker run -i -t ubuntu /bin/bash
+    $ sudo docker run --rm hello-world

-Which should download the `ubuntu` image, and then start `bash` in a container.
+This command downloads and runs the `hello-world` image in a container.
+When the container runs, it prints an informational message.
+Then, it exits.

 > **Note**:
 > If you want to enable memory and swap accounting see